 Judges should not judge more than two consecutive World Championships for any discipline.

-Ideally a judge panel for each discipline should be comprised of three judges (two international and one national judge for conformation and athleticism (loose) and possibly one international and two national for in-hand).
+Ideally a judging panel for each discipline should be comprised of three judges (two international and one national judge) with each judge representing a different studbook, and ideally a different country.